 Applying too much blush

-Applying too much blush: This has to be the most common blush mistake I see ladies committing.
+This has to be the most common blush mistakes.
 Blush is not to be mistaken as a bronzer and is not supposed to be applied in generous amounts.
 Blush is used to add a light tint of color to your face.
-The photo above beautifully depicts how blush should NOT be applied.
-As you can see, too much product has been added to the apples of the model’s cheeks.
-Blush is ‘caked’ on making the skin and the pores look clogged and unnatural.
+If blush is ‘caked’ on, it makes the skin and the pores look clogged and unnatural.
 Wearing too much color on your cheeks can make you look older or hot due to the appearance of a red face.
-Less is absolutely more when dealing with blush.